decadent/backpack/README.md

     ./bin/backpack /var/backpack 127.0.0.1 8080 127.0.0.1 6379
     ```

-Now you may try to upload file to your storage:
+Now try to upload a file to the storage:

 ```
 ./bin/backpack-upload 127.0.0.1 8080 /etc/hosts my/hosts
 ```

-And download file you just uploaded:
+And download the file you just uploaded:

 ```
 wget http://127.0.0.1:8080/my/hosts